isArman/HowTos/README.md

-Creating README.md to test git.
+Creating README.md to test git.\n
 Add a line.